HL7/CardX-HTN-MNG/input/pagecontent/index.md

 ### Hypertension Management Workflow Diagram

-In the diagram below, the red arrows between Device Gateway, Personal Health Intermediary, and EHR identify the scope of structured FHIR data exchange within SMBP data management.
+In the diagram below, the red arrows between the Device Gateway, Personal Health Intermediary, and EHR icons identify the scope of structured FHIR data exchange within SMBP data management.
 The standards identified in this IG are primarily supported in the first and second arrow exchange:

-1. In Scope - Personal Health Intermediary to EHR
+- **In Scope** - Personal Health Intermediary to EHR
-2. In Scope - Device Gateway to Personal Health Intermediary
+- **In Scope** - Device Gateway to Personal Health Intermediary
-3. Out of Scope - EHR to Personal Health Intermediary
+- **Out of Scope** - EHR to Personal Health Intermediary

 <div style="text-align: center;">
     <img src="index-workflow.png" width="1000" >